3/20/2020 COVID-19 update - preventing community spread; emergency financial support

 Myth: If I don't live on campus, I can't eat on campus.

 Fact: Each student's WISCARD works as a debit card at all on campus dining options.
 Students, no matter of where they are living, can utilize all on campus dining options, however they will not receive the University housing wiscard discount.
 Rather they will receive the student discount of 5%.

-Spring Semester: November-January
+Spring Semester: November-January for this Spring

 Campus Area Housing(CAH) is dedicated to providing real, responsible, honest property owners/managers to prospective renters.
-Because of this, we have established a list of known scammer that have used on our site in the past.
+Because of this, we have established a list of known scammers that have used our site in the past.
 Please be cautious in all online activity, and NEVER pay someone you have suspicion could represent an illegitimate property.
 If you have been scammed through our site, please reach out to us immediate at email@example.com, so we can address the situation, and add their information to this list to prevent more scams.
 I hope that situations like this never occur to you, but the following list was created for the safety of our prospective renters.